La Palette

 La Palette is a café and brasserie-type restaurant in the 6th arrondissement of Paris, France.
-It is listed as a Historic Monument.
+It is listed as a monument historique since 1984.

-Description
+History

+The café was bought by Jean Louis Hilbert between the two wars and took the name La Palette in 1950.
+The café was originally and still is a gathering place for students of the nearby Fine Arts National Higher School.
+La Palette's front window and back room were listed as a Historical Monument on 23 May 1984.

+Interior

-The establishment has two rooms: the tiny bar room, and the larger back room that is adorned with ceramics of the 1930–40s and numerous paintings.
+The establishment has two rooms: the tiny bar room, and the larger back room (which used to be a billiard hall) that is adorned with ceramics of the 1930–40s and numerous paintings.

-The café was originally a gathering place for students of the nearby Fine Arts National Higher School.
+Notable patrons

 Paul Cézanne, Pablo Picasso and Georges Braque were among the regular patrons.
 More recently, La Palette became a trendy place and attracted Parisian youth as well as tourists.
 Former French President Jacques Chirac was a regular patron of La Palette.

-La Palettes front window and back room were listed as a Historical Monument on May 23, 1984.
+In popular culture

 In Paul Auster's novel Invisible (2009), the main character went to La Palette several times.

-The café’s bar room served as a filming location for Taylor Swift’s “Begin Again” music video (2012).
+The café's bar room served as a filming location for Taylor Swift's "Begin Again" music video (2012).

+Location

 The café is located close to station Mabillon of Paris Métro Line 10.